fdberlking/t1-lock4/README.md

 - 19ac339018a9b8f98dcb1d7559a184567c61069b

 3) Take the differences in the files and convert all of them into ASCII to reveal the final commit you need to look for.
 To receive it, use the ASCII code and paste it into the chatbot which gives you the answer: https://assistant-chat-us-south.watsonplatform.net/web/public/e8478f24-171b-4038-a441-bf1cf5873b4c
-4) The github issue contains a list of instructions to follow github commands to pull certain branches/commits together.
+4) The github issue contains a list of instructions to follow github commands.
-5) Upon merging and pushing these commits the answer is revealed
+5) Find the right timestamp and put it into the chatbot to receive the final answer.